josh2100/employee-database/README.md

 ## Installation

-Use npm install to install mySQL2, inquirer, dotenv, console.table, and associated modules, which are required for this application.
+Use "npm install" to install mySQL2, inquirer, dotenv, console.table, and associated modules which are required for this application.

 ## Usage

 ![Node Team Builder Screenshot](./images/screenshot.png)

-Run node index on your command line while in root directory.
-Answer all the questions
+Run "node index" on your command line while in root directory.
+Answer all the questions, and select end to exit.

 ## License